mpv-player/mpv/README.md

 with little to no benefit, coupled with absurd and unusable FFmpeg API artifacts.

+Newer mpv versiosn will refuse to start if runtime and compile time FFmpeg library versions mismatch.

 ## Release cycle

 Every other month, an arbitrary git snapshot is made, and is assigned